-Patrick Smacchia, the creator of NDepend, gave me a license of its product, so I can test it on my projects.
-After using it for a few days, here's a summary of what I like and don't like about NDepend.
+Patrick Smacchia, the creator of NDepend, provided me with a license to test it on my projects.
+After using it for a few days, here is a summary of what I like and dislike about NDepend.

 #What is NDepend